 How Do I Teach the Properties of Addition?

-They interact by answering questions, discussing with a partner or writing in a math journal (or any piece of paper).
-I use both a math journal and the printables.
+They interact by answering questions, discussing with a partner, or writing in a math journal (or any piece of paper).
+I use both a math journal and printables.
 I created printables to go along with the PowerPoint so that students would be even more engaged by practicing the Properties of Addition immediately.

 The PowerPoint has gone through some revisions, but the format has remained the same.
-Three properties (Commutative, Zero or Identity, and Associative) are all addressed as separate lessons so it is easy to pause the PowerPoint after each lesson and continue the next day.
+Three properties (Commutative, Zero or Identity, and Associative) are all addressed as separate lessons, so it is easy to pause the PowerPoint after each lesson and continue the next day.

-The PowerPoint also comes with Presenter’s Notes in which I give teaching suggestions while explaining when to advance the animation or slide.
+The PowerPoint also comes with the Presenter’s Notes, in which I give teaching suggestions while explaining when to advance the animation or slide.
 I’ve added questions you can use to stimulate mathematical thinking and discussion.
 I’ve expanded the printables to include support for English Language Learners using sentence frames and a glossary.

 Sign up for my newsletter and get for FREE the Properties of Addition Glossary Poster.
 Sign up below!